 We have made progress on each of these aims as described in more detail below and I feel that all scientific aims are on track to timely completion.
 I have outlined some of the challenges and risks associated with the work.
 I feel that we have identified alternative strategies should any of the current plans fail.
 We also are on budget.

 The mcr genes from M. marburgensis and an ANME-2C organism were PCR-amplified and cloned into a replicative expression vector and we are working towards optimizing expression of these protein to reach our goal of expression levels of at least 0.1 mg protein/g cell dw.
 We have built draft genome scale flux balance and core metabolic flux models for M. maripaludis metabolism and completed the semi-automated reconstruction of version 1.0 of the M. maripaludis model using our maximum likelihood orthology approach.
-We also have begun the manual curation of the M. maripaludis draft model based on biochemical, genetic, and physiological data from literature.
+Since completing the initial version, we also have expanded and improved the M. maripaludis draft model through manual curation based on biochemical, genetic, and physiological data from literature.
+Through this work we have improved the model’s depiction of the M. maripaludis electron transport chain, corrected the formate and acetate catabolism pathways, and added over 20% more reaction-associated genes.
 We are culturing the two strains from the Leigh lab (above) and working to deliver MCR with a specific activity for the purified protein of at least 5 units/mg (after activation) in the methane synthesis direction and 0.5 units/mg in methane oxidation.
 We have built a potential energy model for MCR inter-atomic interaction potentials including calculating all force field parameters for substrates and preliminary force field parameters for the MCR and ANME-1 cofactors to yield a calculated MCR structure that is less than one Ångstrom different than the initial crystal structure.

 Regarding the technology to market goals, we have reached agreement and signed an IP sharing agreement among U. Mich, U. Washington, PNNL, and ISB.
 We expect that this agreement will be finalized and signed by 4/30/14.
 We have developed a profile of the existing patents related to methane to methanol (and GTL) biotechnology and expect to conduct further searches as new inventions are developed during the research.
 In addition, we have completed a preliminary market assessment of the methane to methanol conversion market and identified several potential competing technologies in the market.
 We have identified and engaged potential consultants with experience in the biofuel space for this project and plan to be able to select a consultant by 5/1/14.